tonyscottpage/site/_posts/2014-09-26-netflix-leadership.markdown

 To support this fourth option they developed a framework for hiring smarter people who need very few rules, because they themselves handle ever increasing complexity, by treating the business as their own.<br><br>

-Some of the talent management ideas they pioneered, such as the concept that workers should be allowed to take whatever vacation time they feel is appropriate, were considered a little crazy.
-When other companies copied this one, as <a href="http://www.theguardian.com/business/2014/sep/24/virgin-staff-take-as-much-holiday-as-like-richard-branson"; target="_blank">Virgin's Richard Branson did recently</a>, the press will lay into them. <br><br>
+Some of the talent management ideas they pioneered, such as allowing workers to take whatever vacation time they feel is appropriate, were considered a little crazy.
+When other companies copied this one, as <a href="http://www.theguardian.com/business/2014/sep/24/virgin-staff-take-as-much-holiday-as-like-richard-branson"; target="_blank">Virgin's Richard Branson did recently</a>, the press laid into them. <br><br>

-People find the Netflix approach compelling not only because it seems slightly mad, but because Netflix has been really successful: during 2013 alone its stock more than tripled, it won three Emmy awards, and its U.S. subscriber base grew to nearly 29 million. <br><br>
+People find the Netflix approach compelling, not only because it seems slightly mad, but because Netflix has been really successful: during 2013 alone its stock more than tripled, it won three Emmy awards, and its U.S. subscriber base grew to nearly 29 million. <br><br>

-Yet the approach derives from common sense.<br><br>

-Here is <a href="http://youtu.be/o3e1lnixKBM"; target="_blank">Patti McCord telling the story. </a>Patti McCord telling the story. <br><br>
+Yet the approach derives from common sense.
+Here is <a href="http://youtu.be/o3e1lnixKBM"; target="_blank">Patti McCord telling the story</a>. <br><br>

 </div>
 <a onclick="showMoreOrLess(this,'restOfArticle');">Click to see more...</a>